-Results from 2016 annual water review showed pH remained at relatively constant levels throughout the reporting period at all BH series piezometers (neutral to slightly alkaline range).
+Results from the YEM 24 annual water review showed pH remained at relatively constant levels throughout the reporting period at all BH series piezometers (neutral to slightly alkaline range).
 Groundwater EC (mS) throughout the period of monitoring have also returned stable results.
 This is all consistent with the historical groundwater EC ranges.

-The average salinity values of the groundwater sampled from the screened bore in the coal seam (BH5) ranged between 4,680 to 6,140 mg/L showing high levels of salinity.
-BH7 was also sampled and recorded 7,250 mg/L in May 2016, although the bore appeared to be dry during other sampling events during 2016.
-The salinity values within the regolith (BH3 and BH4) are also high ranging from 5,720 to 20,400 mg/, but are consistent with field water quality parameters observed in the region over time.
+The average salinity values of the groundwater sampled from the screened bore in the coal seam (BH5) ranged between 5,770 to $13,000~\mu\text{S/cm}$ showing high levels of salinity.
+BH7 was unable to be sampled, as it did not contain enough water for adequate extraction, however bore depths have remained relatively consistent between 81.2~&~88.7~mbgl.
+The salinity values within the regolith (BH3 and BH4) are also high ranging from 3,620 to 20,240~mg/, but are consistent with field water quality parameters observed in the region over time.

 Since monitoring commenced in 2012, salinity levels are shown to remain consistent (yet distinct) in the coal seams and the regolith/alluvium.
 This indicates limited connectivity (and mixing) between the two aquifer zones, and no negative water quality trends are being driven from mining operations in the area.
-This is consistent with the hydrogeological conceptualisation which underpins the groundwater baseline study and impact assessment work, and continues to be validated by the ongoing monitoring analysis.
+This is consistent with the hydrogeological conceptualisation, which underpins the groundwater baseline study and impact assessment work, and continues to be validated by the ongoing monitoring analysis.